JDecunha/MicroTrackGenerator/README.md

 <em><b>Figure 2:</b> Structure of a single .root output file generated by each thread.</em>
 </p>

-The "Tracks" TTree encondes x,y,z position in nanometers as well as energy deposited at that location in electron-Volts.
-The "Track index" TTree encodes a series of numbers which correspond with the entry number in the "Tracks" tree at which the last step of a given track was taken.
-The "Track index" TTree exists to speed up analysis times of the tracks as they don't have to be scanned through to determine where each track ends.
+The "Tracks" TTree encondes x, y, z position in nanometers as well as energy deposited at each location in electron-Volts.
+The "Track index" TTree encodes a series of numbers which correspond with the entry number in the "Tracks" tree at which the last step of a given track occurs.
+The "Track index" TTree exists to speed up analysis times of the tracks as they won't have to be scanned through to determine where each track ends.

 ## Determining Microdosimetric Quantities from Track Library

-At this time I am developing software to take the tracks generated from MicroTrackGenerator and superimpose them on top of geometries in order to calculate microdosimetric quantities.
+At this time I am developing software to take the tracks generated from MicroTrackGenerator and superimpose them in volumes in order to efficiently calculate microdosimetric quantities.
 This software will be shared in its own respository once I believe it is at a sufficient stage of development.
 This readme will be updated to direct you to that software once it has been released.

 ## Software License